 Twitter Etiquette For Your Food Truck Account

-Here are 8 Twitter etiquette tips to keep you and your food truck popular on Twitter:
+Here are some simple Twitter etiquette tips to keep you and your food truck popular on Twitter:

 Mind your manners